 Waveland’s Climate-Informed Local Hazard Mitigation Plan Update

-Waveland, Mississippi is a small town by the Gulf of Mexico.
+Waveland, Mississippi is a small town in the Gulf of Mexico.
 Many residents reside in areas less than 15 meters above sea level.
 Frequent floods and resulting costs of insurance rates and home repairs are driving residents out of the city.
-With a grant funded by FEMA and the Alabama-Mississippi Sea Grant, the City of Waveland hired the consulting firm AMEC Environment and Infrastructure (AMEC) to develop a hazard mitigation plan that followed the Disaster Mitigation ACT (DMA) planning regulations.
-The plan will better equip the City of Waveland facilitate risk-based decision-making and mitigate city vulnerability.
+With a grant funded by the Federal Emergency Management Agency and the Alabama-Mississippi Sea Grant, the City of Waveland hired the consulting firm AMEC Environment and Infrastructure (AMEC) to develop a hazard mitigation plan that followed the Disaster Mitigation ACT (DMA) planning regulations.
+The plan will better equip the City of Waveland to facilitate risk-based decision-making and mitigate city vulnerability.

 Waveland, Mississippi, is a small town located along the Mississippi Sound of the Gulf of Mexico.
 A majority of the municipality is less than 15 feet above sea level, and 90% of the municipal area is in a special flood hazard zone.
 Any event larger than a base flood (i.e. a flood with a one percent chance of being equaled or exceeded in any given year, also known as a 100-year flood), including rainfall-related flooding and storm-surge flooding, leads to neighborhood damage, and frequent floods are affecting home mortgages and flood insurance rates.
 Recurrent flooding is driving many residents out of the area, as they cannot afford to pay the increasing cost of flood insurance and keep up with repairs associated with flood damage.
 Waveland’s population has shrunk significantly since Hurricane Katrina.

-In response to increasing flood risk and community vulnerability, the City of Waveland decided to update its 2007 Federal Emergency Management Agency (FEMA) approved hazard mitigation plan in order to better mitigate the risks of flood and other natural disasters, hoping that enhanced community safety would reduce resident migration.
-Updating the hazard mitigation plan would also maintain the city’s eligibility for federal disaster assistance, and earn the municipality credits under the National Flood Insurance Program (NFIP) Community Rating System (CRS), helping reduce insurance rates for homeowners and business owners.
+In response to increasing flood risk and community vulnerability, the City of Waveland decided to update its 2007 FEMA-approved hazard mitigation plan in order to better mitigate the risks of flood and other natural disasters, hoping that enhanced community safety would reduce resident migration.
+Updating the hazard mitigation plan would also maintain the city’s eligibility for federal disaster assistance, and earn the municipality credits under the National Flood Insurance Program Community Rating System (CRS), helping reduce insurance rates for homeowners and business owners.

 The hazard mitigation plan update process began in Fall 2012.
-Waveland hired AMEC Environment and Infrastructure (AMEC) to facilitate the plan update process and to help incorporate climate change impacts into the plan revision.
+Waveland hired AMEC Environment and Infrastructure (AMEC; now part of Wood Group, PLC) to facilitate the plan update process and to help incorporate climate change impacts into the plan revision.
 Multiple local government and agency representatives were also engaged throughout the process via a Hazard Mitigation Planning Committee, which the city was required to form under the Disaster Mitigation Act (DMA) planning regulations.

 Phase 1, Organize Resources, involved setting up a process for the plan update, organizing the Hazard Mitigation Planning Committee, and engaging the public.
 The city passed a resolution forming the Hazard Mitigation Planning Committee and approving the established planning process, which was developed by AMEC, the fire department, and other city officials.
 To engage the public and other critical stakeholders, the city held a series of private and public meetings discussing the plan process and requesting feedback.
 For example, at the project kick-off meeting, members of the public provided input on how they would like to be involved in the process, and identified preferred methods of communication; they were then able to attend subsequent meetings and provide input on the draft report.
 Significant stakeholders, including county, state, and federal agencies and nearby municipalities, were also engaged to participate in meetings and different stages of the plan update.
 Community planning and hazard mitigation planning efforts among these different agencies and groups were also identified to ensure they would be integrated into Waveland’s final plan revision.